rlamacraft/purescript-purely-scriptable/README.md

 ## Getting Started & Hello World

+1. Checkout this repo in some directory, REPO, and then navigate to the desired project directory.
-1. Create a PureScript project with `pulp init`
+2. Create a PureScript project with `pulp init`.
-2. Install purescript-purely-scriptable
+3. Install purescript-purely-scriptable
     1. Add the following as a dependency in bower.json
         ```
         "purescript-purely-scriptable": "git://github.com/rlamacraft/purescript-purely-scriptable#v0.1.2"
         ```
     2. Run `bower update` and `pulp build` to make sure everything works
-3. Write the Hello World program to src/Main.purs
+4. Write the Hello World program to src/Main.purs
     ```purescript
     module Main where